-Imagine now that you are not just entering the QoS rules into your network device, but by switching on an option, you are letting your network to auto adjust the traffic rules as it sees appropriate.
+Imagine now that you are not just entering the QoS rules into your network device, but by switching on an option, you are letting your network auto-adjust the traffic rules as it sees appropriate.
 For example, if there is no congestion in the WAN link that your IP packets are traveling in, the speed limit can be raised from 70 miles per hour, to say 100 miles per hour or higher.
 In a similar fashion, whenever your WAN highway is not being fully saturated, the dynamic QoS can decide to change the pace of cars that are let into the WAN highway.
 Are you still with me regarding our car traffic lanes and WAN networks analogy?
-Good…
+Good.

 Dynamic QoS is a game changer for SD-WAN

 Once the dynamic QoS capabilities are available within an SD-WAN solution, it completely changes how networks are monitored and managed.
-It changes from reactive to proactive, from manual to automated and as a natural consequence it changes your network from costly to cost-effective, both in terms of deployment and operations perspective.
+It changes from reactive to proactive, from manual to automated and as a natural consequence it changes your network from costly to cost-effective, both in terms of deployment and operations.
 A crippling network brown-out in your business network, with the help of dynamic QoS, can now be converted into a non-emergency maintenance ticket.
 Better yet, if the brown-out can be fully mitigated, all the associated cost of this network emergency can be 100% avoided.
 Continued access to your cloud services means zero downtime and happy end-users as well as happy managers.

 Ok, sounds good but how does dynamic QoS work under the hood?